franiglesias/php-golden/README.md

 * Ability and API to use custom reporters.
 * Ability and API to use custom normalizers.
 * Global options that apply to all tests.
-* Better scoping of Scrubbers for JSON content, using paths.
+* Scrubbers for JSON content, using paths.

 **Usage advice**: Only experimental.